ruben-tsui/DigitalHumanities/WikiBioScrape/README.md

 ScrapeWikiBioByDecade.ipynb

-    -   scrapes zh.Wikipeda.org for biographical entries of persons born bewteen 300 and 510 AD (only the *decade* in which the person was born is known)
+    -   scrapes zh.Wikipeda.org for biographical entries of persons born bewteen 300 and 510 AD (only the *decade* in which a person was born is known)

 ScrapeWikiBioByCentury.ipynb

-    -   scrapes zh.Wikipeda.org for biographical entries of persons born bewteen 300 and 510 AD (only the *century* in which the person was born is known)
+    -   scrapes zh.Wikipeda.org for biographical entries of persons born bewteen 300 and 510 AD (only the *century* in which a person was born is known)